ERDDAP/erddap/PROGRAMMER_GUIDE.md

 ###  **Important Classes**

-If you want to look at the source code and try to figure out how ERDDAP works, please do.
+If you want to look at the source code and try to figure out how ERDDAP™ works, please do.

   - The code has JavaDoc comments, but the JavaDocs haven't been generated.
 Feel free to generate them.

   - The most important classes (including the ones mentioned below) are within gov/noaa/pfel/erddap.

-  - The Erddap class has the highest level methods.
+  - The ERDDAP™ class has the highest level methods.
 It extends HttpServlet.

-  - Erddap passes requests to instances of subclasses of EDDGrid or EDDTable, which represent individual datasets.
+  - ERDDAP™ passes requests to instances of subclasses of EDDGrid or EDDTable, which represent individual datasets.

   - EDStatic has most of the static information and settings (e.g., from the setup.xml and messages.xml files) and offers static services (e.g., sending emails).